List of Star Trek: Discovery characters: Adira Tal

 Adira Tal (portrayed by Blu del Barrio) is an ensign aboard the USS Discovery.
-Adira is Star Trek's first non-binary character, as well as the first human to have bonded with a Trill symbiont for a long period of time.
-When they're first introduced, Adira serves in the United Earth Defense Force, but later comes to stay on the USS Discovery where they are able to get some of their memories back.
-They also get taken under the wing of Stamets and Culber.
-During season three, they are the only one able to see their boyfriend and former host of the Tal symbiont, Gray Tal.
-In season four, they are promoted to an ensign on the Discovery and help with calculations in regards to the DMA crisis of the season.
+Adira is Star Trek’s first non‑binary character and the first human to remain bonded with a Trill symbiont for an extended period.
+Upon introduction, Adira serves in the United Earth Defense Force but later remains on the USS Discovery, where memory recovery becomes possible.
+Stamets and Culber eventually take Adira under their wing.
+During season three, Adira is the only individual able to see Gray Tal, Adira’s boyfriend and the former host of the Tal symbiont.
+In season four, Adira receives a promotion to ensign on the Discovery and contributes to calculations related to the DMA crisis.
 Adira uses they/them pronouns.

 Gray Tal

 Gray Tal (portrayed by Ian Alexander) is a Trill character introduced in season three of Star Trek Discovery.
 Gray is the former host of the Tal symbiont, which was given to Adira upon his death.
 During the third season, he appears only to Adira as a separate entity not visible to others.
 He is later incorporated into a new android body during the fourth season using the same process that had resurrected Jean-Luc Picard, in which he returns to Trill to begin training to be a Trill guardian.
 Gray eventually breaks up with Adira due to their separate paths and they stay friends.